pdailey/Bike_Crash_Post_Processing/README.markdown

 wheelspeed.csv
 ```

-If the filenames do not exactly match, the script will identify and use the closest match.
+If the filenames do not exactly match, the script will identify and use the closest match using fuzzy sting matching.

 The current implementation can only handle one ride at a time, AKA don't place 2 imu.csv files into the directory.